influxdata/community-templates/github/readme.md

     - `INFLUX_TOKEN` - The token with the permissions to read Telegraf configs and write data to the `telegraf` bucket.
 You can just use your master token to get started.
     - `INFLUX_ORG` - The name of your Organization.

 In order to use this dashboard, you need to get a Token Access Key from Github.
-You can generate one from this page: https://github.com/settings/tokens
+You can generate one from this page: https://github.com/settings/tokens and export as variable.

+Ex: $ EXPORT GITHUB_ACCESS_TOKEN="your-token"

+Also, you need to specify your Github's repos in telegraf.conf.

+Ex:

+  <code>repositories = [
+	  "influxdata/telegraf",
+    "influxdata/influxdb"
+  ]</code>

 ## Contact